Parental Kidnapping Prevention Act

 - More appropriate forum

 The “emergency” grounds for jurisdiction apply in cases where there is evidence of abuse or danger to the child, whereas the “more appropriate forum” standard applies when no other grounds for jurisdiction can be identified.
-Parental kidnapping or parental abduction has become a serious offense in the United States.
+Kidnapping by parents or parental abduction has become a serious offense in the United States.

 In fact parental abduction and parental kidnapping under PKPA makes it a Federal crime now to knowingly and purposely relocate a child in violation of a lawful custody order, so parents or non-parent family members who are thinking of relocating their child pursuant to a divorce or separation should consult with a New York family lawyer before attempting to relocate their child to another county or state.